theycallmesef/hubot-standup-formstack-cron/README.md

-hubot standup            List all results of standup form for today hubot standup today      List all who have filled out the standup form today hubot standup <person>   List <person> results of standup form today (search first and/or last name)
+hubot standup            List all results of standup form for today hubot standup today      List all who have filled out the standup form today hubot standup <person>   List <person> results of standup form today (search first and/or last name) hubot standup remove     Remove the standup link form the room
 ```

 ## Sample Interaction: